closerdao/tdf-game-guide/05_token-economy/$presence.md

 # 🕒 $PRESENCE POWER

-**TRACK YOUR FOOTSTEPS!** The $Presence token is your digital footprint in the game world—a magical record of your physical journey through time and space.
+**DIGITAL FOOTPRINTS** The $Presence token is your digital record in the TDF Game—tracking your physical journey through time and space.

 > *"Your presence is power.
 Every moment on the land leaves a trace in the digital realm."*